Posted May 31, 2017

 Dubbed EternalRocks and capable of self-replication, the threat emerged over the past couple of weeks, with the most recent known sample dated May 3.
-The Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. was discovered by security researcher Miroslav Stampar, who also found that the tool was initially called MicroBotMassiveNet.
+The Malware: Software that is intended to damage or disable computers and computer systems. was discovered by security researcher Miroslav Stampar, who also found that the tool was initially called MicroBotMassiveNet.

 The seven NSA hacking tools included in the network worm include the EternalBlue, EternalChampion, EternalRomance, and EternalSynergy exploits, along with the DoublePulsar backdoor and the Architouch, and Smbtouch SMB reconnaissance tools.”